 - xiii.
-Dry flood proofing measures used to meet the above flood proofing standard must be achieved without the use of human intervention at the time of flooding unless the facility is adequately staffed at all hours with people trained and able to deploy the facility's flood proofing measures. - xiv.
+Dry flood proofing measures for non-residential buildings may be used if the project provides for structure protection to at least 2-feet above the base flood elevation.
+The flood proofing standard must be achieved without the use of human intervention at the time of flooding unless the facility is adequately staffed at all hours with people trained and able to deploy the facility's flood proofing measures. - xiv.
 Fully enclosed areas below grade on all sides (including below grade crawlspaces and basements) are prohibited. - xv.
 Fully enclosed areas that are above grade, below the lowest floor, below BFE, and subject to flooding, shall: